unisdr/undrr-speedlify/README.md

 ## Generate assets

-We do not yet build the assets as CI, you must.
+We do not yet build the assets as CI.

+Locally you must:

 1. `npm run build-production`
 2. Commit assets from `_data` directory
+3. Push to the remote
+4. Github will then automatically dpeloy the latest changes

 ## Original readme.md follows